-The City of Newton has numerous highway-rail grade crossing.
-Highway-rail grade crossings or "railroad crossings" is anywhere a highway or roadway crosses a railroad track(s) cross at the same level.
-In an effort to educate the public about the potential dangers of these crossings, the Newton Police Department works in coordination with Kansas Operation Lifesaver to promote railroad crossing safety and awareness.
+The City of Newton has numerous highway-rail grade crossings.
+Highway-rail grade crossings or "railroad crossings" are anywhere a highway or roadway crosses railroad track(s) at the same level.
+In an effort to educate the public about the potential dangers of these crossings, the Newton Police Department works in coordination with Kansas Operation LIfesaver to promote railroad crossing safety and awareness.

 The Operation Lifesaver logos, slogans and safety tips used on this page are registered trademarks of Kansas Operation Lifesaver Inc. and/or Operation Lifesaver Inc. (OLI) and are used with permission.